networknt/light-doc/content/concern/consul.md

 * HTTP

 The Consul agent will send an HTTP request to the /health/{serviceId} endpoint on the service periodically.
 This is the recommended approach for services deployed to the Kubernetes cluster with host network and dynamic port enabled.
 When Consul calls the endpoint, the serviceId is the path parameter so it guarantees that it is the right service.
+HTTP health check also gives you more accurate info about the server.
+For example, the service instance might be still listening to the port but no request can be processed.
+Or the service depends on a database which is down.
+If your service has dependencies, you need to customize the default Health Check handler from the framework to give the more accurate status of the service.

 * TTL

 The Consul agent set up a TTL and expects service to send heartbeat to the Consul check API before the TTL expires periodically.
-This approach put a lot of load on the Consul agent and should be only used when you service cannot be accessed from the Consul agent.
+This approach put a lot of load on the Consul server/agent and should be only used when you service cannot be accessed from the Consul agent.
 For example, if your client and service are running on another subnet.
+It is recommended that you deploy Consul agent to the same host as your service so that the load can be reduced on the Consul server cluster.

 ### Interface